invrainbow/codeperfect/docs/docs/setting-up-debugger.md

 install the latest version from their [docs](https://github.com/go-delve/delve/blob/master/Documentation/installation/README.md).

-Make sure Delve is installed correctly by opening a terminal and running `which dlv` on Mac/Linux and `where dlv` on Windows.
+Make sure Delve is installed correctly by opening a terminal and running `which dlv` on Mac and `where dlv` on Windows.
 If it's not able to find it, you may need to update your `PATH`.

 :::info

 CodePerfect locates the `dlv` binary the same way.
-You don't need to configure anything else — just run `which dlv` in bash on Mac/Linux and `where dlv` in cmd on Windows, and make sure it prints out the right path.
+You don't need to configure anything else — just run `which dlv` in bash on Mac and `where dlv` in cmd on Windows, and make sure it prints out the right path.

 :::